GValue

 open in new window is a generic value container, usually only used to implement GObject Properties in projects written with the C programming language.
 By storing the value type alongside the value, it allows for dynamic type features usually not available to C programmers.

-In JavaScript, this behaviour is part of the language (i.e. typeof
+In JavaScript, this behavior is part of the language (i.e. typeof

 ) and GJS will usually convert them automatically, but there are some situations that require using GObject.Value